 See how you translated many of these words in Exodus 26:37.

 ULT

-38 He also made the hanging's five pillars with hooks.
-He covered their tops and their rods with gold.
-Their five bases were made of bronze.
+38 and its five pillars and their hooks.
+And he covered their tops and their rings {with} gold.
+And their five bases {were} bronze.

 Exodus 37

 Exodus 37 General Notes

 Special concepts in this chapter

 The ark of the covenant

 The ark, mentioned in previous chapters, is constructed in this chapter.
 There are other furnishings of the tabernacle that are also produced in this chapter.
 (See: tabernacle)

 Exodus 36:38 :: Exodus 37

 General Information: